OWRC/interpolants/modelling/waterbudgetmodel.md

 The Greater Toronto Area 2002 DEM (OMNRF, 2015) was re-sampled to the model's 50x50m grid cell resolution.
 Surface depressions were removed using Wang and Liu (2006) and flat regions were corrected using Martz (1997).

-Drainage directions and flowpaths of the now "hydrologically correct" DEM were were assigned based on the direction of steepest decent (D8).Cell gradients ($b$) and slope aspects were calculated based on a 9-cell planar interpolation routine.
+Drainage directions and flow-paths of the now "hydrologically correct" DEM were were assigned based on the direction of steepest decent (D8).Cell gradients ($b$) and slope aspects were calculated based on a 9-cell planar interpolation routine.
 The unit contributing area $a=A/w$ topographic wetness index $ln\frac{a}{\tan b}$ (Beven and Kirkby, 1979--CHECK) were computed for every cell.

 ### Sub-basins